mao-code/CS5470_SYSML/assignment_2/README.md

 (d) Plot the GPU KV cache usage over time using the server log.

-Plot the sorted TTFTs, you should see a graph like below (Figure 3.1), though you will have 50 prompts along x-axis.
+Plot the TTFTs, you should see a graph like below (Figure 3.1), though you will have 50 prompts along x-axis.
 ![Figure 1: Sorted TTFTs of requests in the burst](./ttft_vllm.png)

 **Task 2: Answer the following MCQs**